Eugenius0/ai-travel-planer/README.md

    - Used the [FineTome-100k dataset](https://huggingface.co/datasets/mlabonne/FineTome-100k) to train the model.
 This dataset provides a diverse and high-quality set of instructions for fine-tuning large language models.

 3. **Checkpointing for Efficiency**:
    - Regular checkpoints were saved to Google Drive.
 This ensured progress continuity during interruptions.
-More details on checkpointing can be found in the [Efficient Checkpointing](#efficient-checkpointing) section under the Model-Centric Approach.
+More details on checkpointing can be found in the [Efficient Checkpointing link](#efficient-checkpointing) section under the Model-Centric Approach.

 4. **Interactive UI**:
    - A Gradio interface enables users to input their desired city and travel preferences to generate tailored travel plans.